Author:

 Left leg forward, right toe and

-left heel touching the ground.
-Center of gravity lying between the two feet.
+left heel touching the ground, center-of-gravity lying between the two feet.

-The gait may be observed by asking a child to walk away 20
+The gait may be observed by asking a child to walk away

-steps to touch, say, a wall and then come back (next time run to touch the wall
+20 steps to touch, say, a wall and then come back (next time run

-and come back).
-Try to organize this as a game without letting the child feel
+to touch the wall and come back).
+Try to organize this as a game without letting

-should be the mirror image from Phase One to Phase Four.
+For a child possessing normal gait, footprints on sand should be the mirror image from Phase One to Phase Four.
 To conclude:

 • |